-Lithium - generally should not be given with diuretics.
+Lithium -- generally should not be given with diuretics.
 Diuretic agents reduce the renal clearance of lithium and greatly increase the risk of lithium toxicity.
-Refer to the package insert for lithium preparations before use of such preparations with Hydrochlorothiazide Capsules.
+Refer to the package insert for lithium preparations before use of such preparations with Hydrochlorothiazide.

-Non-steroidal anti-inflammatory drugs - In some patients, the administration of a non-steroidal anti-inflammatory agent can reduce the diuretic, natriuretic, and antihypertensive effects of loop, potassium sparing and thiazide diuretics.
-When Hydrochlorothiazide Capsules and non-steroidal anti-inflammatory agents are used concomitantly, the patients should be observed closely to determine if the desired effect of the diuretic is obtained.
+Non-steroidal anti-inflammatory drugs -- In some patients, the administration of a non-steroidal anti-inflammatory agent can reduce the diuretic, natriuretic, and anti-hypertensive effects of loop, potassium-sparing and thiazide diuretics.
+When Hydrochlorothiazide and non-steroidal anti-inflammatory agents are used concomitantly, the patients should be observed closely to determine if the desired effect of the diuretic is obtained.

 Hydrochlorothiazide had no adverse effects on the fertility of mice and rats of either sex in studies wherein these species were exposed, via their diet, to doses of up to 100 and 4 mg/kg, respectively, prior to conception and throughout gestation.